dwightjack/vue-types/docs/advanced/typescript.md

 ### oneOf

-This validator does not support type arguments, but you can use [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) on the expected values to constrain the validators type:
+You can use [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) on the expected values to constrain the validators type:

 ```ts
 props: {